The Fisheries Protection Provisions of the Fisheries Act: Before and after the 2012/2013 Amendments

 - Incorporation by reference into regulations, will allow the department to recognize externally-developed standards (i.e., not developed by Fisheries and Oceans Canada), as appropriate to guide activities in and near waters that require our management.

-Enhanced Compliance and Protection
+Compliance and enforcement

 In addition, a number of provisions enable enhanced protection of these fisheries by:

-- Aligning the Fisheries Act with the Environmental Enforcement Act (increased fines and penalties for offences);
+- aligning the Fisheries Act with the Environmental Enforcement Act (increased fines and penalties for offences);

-- Creating more easily enforceable conditions for Ministerial authorizations;
+- creating more easily enforceable conditions for Ministerial authorizations;

-- Modernizing inspector powers to assist them in ensuring compliance with section 35; and
+- modernizing inspector powers to assist them in ensuring compliance with Section 35; and

-- Establishing a “duty to notify” provision to establish obligations on persons whose actions result in harm to fish habitat to report and to take corrective measures.
+- establishing a “duty to notify” provision to establish obligations on persons whose actions result in harm to fish habitat to report and to take corrective measures.

-Finally, the amendments also provide the Minister with the ability to designate ecologically significant areas for fish.
+Finally, the amendments provide the Minister with the ability to designate ecologically significant areas for fish.
 The Minister may require higher levels of protection for such areas and proponents would be required to submit plans for review if any activities are proposed within these areas.

 - Date modified: